oscarvalenzuelab/oscarvalenzuelab.github.io/_posts/2025-04-08-data-resources-agentic-ai-open-source-security-compliance.md

 ## ClearlyDefined

-ClearlyDefined is a community-driven effort focused on aggregating and curating licensing and security metadata for open source packages.
-This information is available via a public REST `API`, offering structured data across many popular ecosystems (`npm`, `Maven`, `PyPI`, `NuGet`, etc.).
+[ClearlyDefined](https://clearlydefined.io/) is a community-driven effort focused on aggregating and curating licensing and security metadata for open source packages.
+This information is available via a public [API](https://api.clearlydefined.io/definitions/), offering structured data across many popular ecosystems (`npm`, `Maven`, `PyPI`, `NuGet`, etc.).

 The data includes: